1EnK/ore-wizard/README.md

-# ORE-Wizard
+# Ore-Wizard

-ORE-Wizard is a management tool designed to facilitate the management of solana keypairs and mining scripts for the ORE CLI (https://ore.supply/).
+Ore-Wizard is a shell command tool designed to facilitate the management of solana keypairs and mining scripts for the Ore CLI (https://ore.supply/).
 It streamlines operations such as keypairs setup, RPC URL updates, balance checks, multi-session ore mining, and automated reward claiming.

 ## Prerequisites